DevDungeon/Cathy/docs/pages/chat-with-existing-bot.rst

 ====================================
-Chat with Cathy on DevDungeon server
+Chat with Mr. Forbes on Official Zsas' server
 ====================================

-You can join the DevDungeon.com Discord server and chat with the bot in the ``#chat-with-cathy`` channel.
+You can chat with the bot in the ``#chat-with-forbes`` channel.

-Use this link to join the Discord server: https://discord.gg/unSddKm
+Use this link to join the Official Discord server: https://discord.gg/cvgvC6W